-- a) Continue to manage the CAR reserve system for the protection of sandalwood and other conservation values. - b) Progress the reservation of former pastoral leases purchased for conservation under the CALM Act toward the 17 percent target in IBRA bioregions with sandalwood distribution. - c) Work with native title holders and joint management partners to establish and protect sandalwood on lands included in the CAR reserve system.
+- a) Continue to manage the CAR reserve system for the protection of sandalwood and other conservation values. - b) Progress the reservation of former pastoral leases purchased for conservation under the CALM Act toward the 17 percent target in IBRA biogeographic regions with sandalwood distribution. - c) Work with native title holders, and joint management partners to establish and protect sandalwood on lands included in the CAR reserve system. - d) Explore opportunities with IPA managers for sandalwood conservation, protection and management.